espadrine/succinct-cybernetics/misc/cryptography.md

 ### Key exchange

-Encryption gets very computationally expensive for large (> 128 bits) messages.
+Encryption gets very computationally expensive for large (> 128 bit) messages.
 Since the goal of asymmetric encryption is to allow secure communication over a public channel without needing a shared secret (the issue with symmetric ciphers), this is limiting.